Tokenisation Algorithms

 Byte Pair Encoding subword

 Key idea: start from individual characters and repeatedly merge the most frequent adjacent pair into a new symbol.
-Each merge becomes a permanent rule.
-The list of merges, in the order they were learned, is the trained model.
+Each merge becomes a rule.
+The list of merges is the vocabulary.

 Training — learn the merges